 Unlike oil, which gets brought to you by truck, natural gas is piped into your home.
 That means making the switch requires you to be in an area with natural gas lines.
 Even in areas that are oil-dominated—where oil fuel systems account for around a third of all heating systems—you’re likely to have access to natural gas lines.
 If one’s not available in your area, consider petitioning your local utility company.

 Though the costs of converting can be high, there are numerous benefits to switching from oil to natural gas.
 These benefits not only pad your wallet and stop you from running out of heat, but also help America towards fuel independence.
 For a quick list of benefits, see below:

 Since no two homes are alike, there’s no cost book for oil-to-gas conversion.
 When you call for a quote on conversion in Mesquite, our HVAC experts will evaluate your home to determine if making the switch is right for you.
 The typical homeowner can expect to pay between $5000 and $10,000 to convert their heating system, but we have financing and rebate options available to reduce that cost.

 Whether you end up on the lower or the upper end of that range depends on whether you need:

-When you’re ready to swap oil for gas, we’re here for you.
-Founded in 1964, we’ve helped ease the pain of oil-to-gas conversion for hundreds of homeowners in the Dallas area.
-We offer upfront quotes and multiple options to ensure you get a gas furnace that fits your heating and budgetary needs.
+When you’re ready to swap oil for gas, Kirk here for you.
+Founded in 1964, we’ve helped ease the pain of oil-to-gas conversion for hundreds of homeowners in the Dallas and Mesquite area.
+We offer upfront quotes and multiple options to ensure you get a new gas furnace that fits your heating and budgetary needs.
 In homes with newer oil systems, we may be able to do a simpler, more cost-effective conversion.
 Contact us through this website or call us for a free estimate.